ADHD in Men

 Dr Morgan Toerien

-We offer a supportive medication care plan to people where medication therapy is clinically recommended.
+We offer a supportive ongoing treatment support plan to people where treatment therapy is clinically recommended.

-If this is the route for you, we will ensure you have a good understanding of medications for ADHD including possible effects and side effects.
+If this is the route for you, we will ensure you have a good understanding of treatment for ADHD including possible effects and side effects.

-We will initiate and titrate medication over the course of the next few months until we agree on the optimum dose of the medication which feels right for you.
-We will always prescribe medications based on best available evidence and the National Institute for Health and Care Excellence guidelines.
+We will initiate and titrate treatment over the course of the next few months until we agree on the optimum treatment which feels right for you.

-We offer clinical reviews monthly to ensure we can monitor your physical and mental health as well as reviewing your response to medication.
+We offer treatment reviews monthly to ensure we can monitor your physical and mental health as well as reviewing your response to treatment.

 We use objective outcome measures to gain a greater understanding of symptom control over time.
-This helps guide our decisions about what medication and what dose suits you better.
+This helps guide our decisions about what treatment suits you better.
 Our main focus however is to be guided by your experiences.
-We will listen to your experiences and deliver a medication care plan to suit your needs.
+We will listen to your experiences and deliver a ongoing treatment support plan to suit your needs.

 What’s included